 Apply for the Youth-in-Care Bursary Pilot Program

-The Summer 2018 Youth-in-Care Bursary Program Application is now available (please apply as soon as possible)
+The Fall 2018 Youth-in-Care Bursary Program Application is now available (please apply as soon as possible)

 *The Authorization for Release of Information MUST be submitted along with the Application.

 Is a resident of British Columbia who has received care from the Ministry of Children & Family Development or a Designated Aboriginal Agency in one of the following ways through the Child, Family, and Community Service Act (CFCSA):

 - a continuing Custody Order pursuant to sections 41(1)(d), 42.2(4)(d) or (7) or 49(4),(5), or 10(a) of the Act for a minimum of one year

 - a Youth Agreement pursuant to section 12.2 of the Act for at least 1 year or on their 19th birthday